SteveZhangSZ/ConstexprCircularQueue/README.md

 This queue is composed of a C style array of unions.
 The union has two members: an empty class and a variable whose type depends on the template argument, class T.

+You can change the template parameter Idxtype to another integral type, like short, if you want to save space.
 ```
 template<class T, bool B> union Cell; //bool B == std::is_trivially_destructible<T>::value
 template<class T>